kawsarjoy/rolepermission/readme.md

-# Roles And Permissions For Laravel 5.7
+# Roles And Permissions For Laravel 5.7 or Higher

 A Simple package for handling roles and permissions in Laravel.